jhanley-com/swift/README.md

 ## Description

 This repository is a collection of software that I am writing while learning the Swift language and Apple software development.
+This software is student quality.
+My goal is to be able to measure my progress as I learn Swift on Windows, Linux and Apple devices.

 For the most part these programs are for systems level development.
 Database, network, memory and device integration.
 Everything I will need to develop home automation using controllers, macOS, iPads and iPhones.
 I hope to learn how to send alerts to Apple Watch as well